 Schedule Your Appointment Today

-If you have a pediatric dental emergency, please contact Natomas Crossing Dental Care at 916-999-1308 as soon as possible.
+If you need a pediatric dental emergency treatment, please contact Natomas Crossing Dental Care at 916-999-1308 as soon as possible.
 Click here for additional information on emergency pediatric dental treatment.

 Frequently Asked Questions

 The following are some of the most frequently asked questions of parents seeking kids dental care:

 - When should I make my child’s first dentist appointment?